poshan0126/poshan0126/README.md

 ![alt text](https://github.com/poshan0126/poshan0126/blob/master/123.png)
 #### Hey there!
-I'm Poshan, a college senior currently studying for BE in Software.
+I'm Poshan, a college senior currently studying BE in Software.
 My passions are technology and art.
 When I am not coding, I'm probably singing or watching movies.
 I love to solve problems and discuss philosophy and I believe in doing everything that makes me more human.
 ## -----Python--|--Flutter--|--Node-----